Version 1.89.J01 - 3 April 2012. (This page updated 5 April 2014.)

 at the command prompt, where jarfile is the name you gave to the JAR file.
 Each way should open a window like the one shown above.

 Units supports complicated expressions and a number of mathematical functions, as well as units defined by linear, nonlinear, and piecewise-linear functions.
-See under Expressions for detailed specifications.
+See user's manual for detailed specifications.

 Units has an extensive data base that, besides units from different domains, cultures, and periods, contains many constants of nature, such as:

 pi ratio of circumference to diameter c speed of light e charge on an electron h Planck's constant

 As an example of using these constants, suppose you want to find the wavelength, in meters, of a 144 MHz radio wave.
 It is obtained by dividing the speed of light by the frequency.
 The speed of light is 186282.39 miles/sec.
 But, you do not need to know this exact number.
 Just enter this after You have: